 - Reservation of inbound and outbound flight.
 Click here to learn more about booking a flight reservation for Schengen visa application.

-- Visa for the final destination (if visa is required)
+- Visa for the final destination (if a visa is required)

 Can I get Schengen Transit Visa on Arrival?